-If you compare the orbital velocity profiles between the URL and Figure (1) above you can see that they are almost identical - showing that this concept works to explain orbital velocities of stars in spiral galaxies and that Dark Matter is no longer necessary to explain the observations.
+If you compare the orbital velocity profiles between the URL and Figure (1) above you can see that they are almost identical - showing that this concept works to explain orbital velocities of stars in Galaxies, and the observed asymmetry in orbital speeds of stars on opposite sides of spiral Galaxies.
+Dark Matter is no longer necessary to explain the observations.
 A suggested change to the General Relativity Schwarzschild Metric has been made to allow this flow of space into Black Holes within galaxies to be modeled.